Product Design Using Generative Adversarial Network: Incorporating Consumer Preference and External Data: Conceptual Framework

 The baseline model uses existing product designs from both internal and external sources, as shown in Figure \ref{fig:model}.
 The internal datasets of firms contain existing product designs that can be used as generative model inputs.
 However, these internal designs are usually limited in both quantity and style variety, especially for start-up firms that face cold-start problems.
 To overcome this difficulty, we gather existing product designs from external sources such as UGC on social media and image websites.
 UGC contains a rich set of images and image features.
 Utilizing UGC as inputs not only increases the size of the training dataset but also introduces new image features to the generative process; both of these factors enhance the performance of the generative model.

-Studies have explored the use of UGC in marketing.
-Most of these studies were descriptive and focused on analyzing UGC to extract information and gain insights for firm operations.
-Some of them have analyzed textual content.
-For example, \citet{netzer2012mine} extracted brand associations from UGC on forums. \citet{culotta2016mining} extracted the social connections of brands on Twitter.
-Other works analyzed visual content (\citeauthor{zhang2023}, \citeyear{zhang2023}; \citeauthor{Zhang2017HowMI}, \citeyear{Zhang2017HowMI}; \citeauthor{pavlov2019increasing}, \citeyear{pavlov2019increasing}) .
-For instance, \citet{liu2020visual} analyzed consumer-generated images on social media to study the brand perceptions of consumers.
-We contribute to the literature by going one step further, from descriptive to prescriptive work.
-Our generative model not only extracts information from unstructured UGC but also uses this information to make unstructured product design decisions for firms.

 Following industry standards, we use GANs (\citeauthor{goodfellow2014generative}, \citeyear{goodfellow2014generative}) to generate new product designs in the baseline model.
-We choose GAN models over other generative models such as fully visible belief networks (FVBNs) (\citeauthor{frey1998graphical}, \citeyear{frey1998graphical}) and variational autoencoders (VAEs) (\citeauthor{kingma2013auto}, \citeyear{kingma2013auto}; \citeauthor{rezende2014stochastic}, \citeyear{rezende2014stochastic}).
-The reason for this is that GANs were designed to avoid the many disadvantages associated with other generative models and are regarded as producers of higher-quality samples than those of other methods.
-As we focus on image synthesis-based tasks, we use the DCGAN (\citeauthor{radford2015unsupervised}, \citeyear{radford2015unsupervised}).
-The DCGAN is considered one of the most important steps forward in terms of designing and training stable GANs and has become the de facto standard given its high-level performance in image tasks.
+We choose GAN models over other generative models such as fully visible belief networks (FVBNs) (\citeauthor{frey1998graphical}, \citeyear{frey1998graphical}) and variational autoencoders (VAEs) (\citeauthor{kingma2013auto}, \citeyear{kingma2013auto}; \citeauthor{rezende2014stochastic}, \citeyear{rezende2014stochastic}) because GANs were designed to avoid the many disadvantages associated with other generative models.
+As we focus on image synthesis-based tasks, we use the DCGAN (\citeauthor{radford2015unsupervised}, \citeyear{radford2015unsupervised}), which is considered one of the most important steps forward in terms of designing and training stable GANs.

-\textbf{Enhanced model: CcGAN with internal consumer preferences}
+\leftline{\it \underline{Enhanced model: CcGAN with internal consumer preferences}}

 Although the baseline model can generate new product designs in an automated, scalable, and efficient manner, it does not incorporate consumer preference information.
 Therefore, the newly generated designs may not fit consumer needs, and consumers may choose not to buy these new products.
 This is a general limitation encountered in most GAN applications in practice: GANs are used in an engineering sense without incorporating business insights and consumer needs.